Dreaming Big · Opening Sequence Script · v3 (revised per review)

 A study with bookshelves taller than a man.
 Late afternoon light.
 A telephone — newer, push-button, the colour of bone.
 Sam, 62, grey at the temples, alone.
 He is reading.
 The phone rings.
 He looks at it the way you look at something you stopped expecting.
 He picks up.

-The dial tone — the same one as the first scene · but answered, this time · then strings re-enter, soaring · the music remembers the village child's wordless vocal · the same melodic phrase
+The dial tone returns — distant, then closer · then strings re-enter, soaring · the music remembers the village child's wordless vocal · the same melodic phrase

 Sam · in scene · on the phone · English · tired, careful